cnharrison/dice-witch/README.md

 - `!roll 6d10<=4`: Roll 6d10 and count the number of dice that are less than or equal to four

 ### Critical success/failure
 This is an aesthetic feature that makes it super clear when a die has rolled the highest or lowest possible value.
-It makes no differnce to the roll or its value.
+It makes no difference to the roll or its value.

 - `!roll 1d20cs`: Roll 1d20 and highlight if result is 20
 - `!roll 5d20cs>=16`: Roll 5d20 and highlight if result is greater than 16